upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 * To counter the possibility that a group of experienced players might permanently prevent each other from winning, have a difficulty level which decrements every few rounds to make it easier for someone to win:
    * reducing the number of food items needed to win?
    * reducing the height the winner needs to achieve?
-   * increasing the manium pouch size?
+   * increasing the maximum pouch size?
    * increasing the maximum uphill step?

 # Alternative Names